Image of the Burau Representation at $d$-th Roots of unity: Relation with a cyclic covering of and proof of theorem

 \subsection{Generalities}

 Suppose is an exact sequence of abstract groups.
 Suppose $B$ is a subgroup of the group of automorphisms of $F$ which stabilises the kernel $N$.
 Then $B$ acts on the quotient $Q$ also by automorphisms, and acts on the abelianisation $N^{ab}=N/[N,N]$; hence $B$ acts on the exact sequence whose kernel is abelian.
 Moreover, the conjugation action of $F$ on the abelianisation $N/[N,N]$ is trivial on $N$ and descends to an action of the quotient $Q$ on $N^{ab}$.
-If $N^{ab}$ is written additively, then we have a $\Z[Q]$ module structure on $N^{ab}$. \\
+If $N^{ab}$ is written additively, then we have a $\Z[Q]$ module structure on $N^{ab}$.
+(Further, the action of $Q$ on $N^{ab}$ is via its action on the group $Out(N)=Aut(N)/Int(N)$ of outer automorphisms of $N$). \\

 If we now assume that $B$ acts trivially on the quotient $Q$, we then have an action of the product group $B\times Q$ on the abelianisation $N^{ab}$.
 Therefore, the action of $B$ on $N^{ab}$ is by $\Z[Q]$ module endomorphisms.